Google Algorithm Update: December 2020 Core Update

 In addition to this, most of the sites hit by the update used low-quality links to increase their authority.

 Google Algorithm Update – March 1st, 2019

-In my earlier update, I had predicted about Google preparing for some big changes in the coming days.
+In my earlier update, I had predicted that Google was preparing for some big changes in the coming days.
 Now, validating my ESP, the latest Google algorithm update rolled out on March 1st seems to be bigger than what we initially thought.

 There are reports that Google displayed more than 19 search results on a single page for a few search terms during this period.

 We will be doing a detailed blog post about this in a few days.
-There are also chatters about Google giving more preference to websites that have in-depth content.
+There are also murmurs about Google giving more preference to websites that have in-depth content.

-Interestingly, Dr. Peter J. Meyers of Moz found that Google is displaying well-researched articles in results even for a few buyer intent keywords.
+Interestingly, Dr. Peter J. Meyers of Moz found that Google displays well-researched articles in the results even for a few buyer intent keywords.

-Google possibly wants a mix of product and information to feature in its search.
-This way, users who are confused with products can read and get informed before making the purchase decision.
+Google possibly wants a mix of products and information to feature in its search.
+This way, users who are confused with products can read and be informed before making the purchase decision.